Scaarus/nativedb/entity/SetEntityRenderScorched.md

 Use only on peds or cars.

-Setup an entity to be rendered as scorchedburned down
+Setup an entity to be rendered as scorched/burned down